 A straight example in the final season of Sabrina the Teenage Witch that ultimately evolves into a Deconstruction.
 Sabrina falls for Aaron in his debut episode so much that she uses magic to find out what his flaws are.
 They hook up at the end of the episode and for the rest of the season simply act as a couple that's been together for years, rather than developing slowly.
 It's never explained why Sabrina literally makes room for him in her heart.
 However cracks start to appear as Sabrina initially thinks his proposal is a trick caused by the Monster of the Week and accepts reluctantly.
 The rest of her actions during their engagement come across as straight-up denial more than anything else.
 Finally when her wedding day comes, she gets cold feet and dithers between that and denial.
 She and Aaron ultimately agree to call off the wedding.

-The Secret Life of the American Teenager: Ben and Amy.
-They had an ok relationship for the first few episodes (if you ignore the facts that a.
+Ben and Amy.
+They had an ok relationship for the first few episodes (if you ignore that a.
 Ben only originally asked her out because he was hoping to get some sexual experience before going after the real object of his affections, Grace and b.
 Amy wasn't upfront either, since she didn't tell him she was pregnant).
 For the most part, they were believable as two earnest, awkward teens in their first relationship.
 Then Ben proposed to Amy after they'd been dating a few weeks, upon discovering she was pregnant with Ricky's baby.
 Now the audience was supposed to accept that Amy and Ben had a deep and true love to last their whole lives and they and the other characters wouldn't shut up about how right they were for each other.
-It's not too surprising that the majority of the fan base quickly became very irritated with the couple.

 Smallville's one example that's almost-universally agreed upon is the Clana (Clark and Lana) ship, which was arguably kept on way past the point of its usefulness to the plot, interfered with other plotlines that fans wanted to see, and seemed to slow down Clark's growth.